In the course of time the

 would invade Israel on

-for a pricey sum of much gold and silver.
-The logic was that if the king of Aram attacked the king of Israel , the king of Israel
+behalf of Judah Aram attacked the king of Israel , the king of Israel

 would stop bottlenecking Judah